duartele/exer-sql/README.md

 #basic_cmds

 I want to put all cmds that I know here with some examples.
 It's finished, but when I discover more cmds, I'll bring here.
+I want to put more cases about case When